 Your SAHO Bargaining Team will be coming to your facility/community over the course of the coming weeks to talk about how the negotiations are going and listen to your questions regarding bargaining.
 Here is a list of all meetings taking place:

 The SEIU-West Young Workers Committee invites you to attend the Rally to Repeal the Budget!
 Together, we deplore the decision-making of the Saskatchewan Government to cut valuable services for the sake of their corporate friends and at the expense of our communities.
 The Saskatchewan Government must be held to account for their brutal 2017/18 Budget.

 SEIU-West Stewards reported a great win of the week after they effectively represented a member who was improperly overlooked for several overtime shifts.
 Not only was this member made whole, but the Stewards were able to ensure the employer created a better system for calling staff for overtime shifts.
 What a wonderful win!

 Your SEIU-West, CUPE, and SGEU bargaining committees met with SAHO from July 25 to August 1 in Regina.
 We were originally scheduled to bargain from July 25 to 27, but we worked through the weekend and into August 1 in an effort to build on momentum that we believed was being generated.
 As mentioned in our most recent joint update, we presented a comprehensive proposal package to SAHO, which included a letter of understanding (LOU) on the creation of a bargaining association for all three unions and articles designed to bring us to a collective agreement.

-Click here to download a printable PDF of this job posting.
+Click to download a printable PDF of this job posting for Casual Administrative Assistant (Moose Jaw).
 The Service Employees International Union (SEIU) is the largest and fastest growing in North America with over 2.1 million members.
 SEIU-West is the second ...